lightning/bolts/ext-dynamic-commitments.md

 the pinning attack has a tangible benefit: the ability to steal the value of an HTLC.

+### Asymmetric Kickoffs

+The above proposal specifies a process wherein we can reanchor the funding output exactly once.
+This is because even if we revoke all commitment transactions built off of the first kickoff transaction, we still are vulnerable to griefing if we do not revoke the kickoff transaction itself.
+In this case one party may choose to burn all funds in a channel by broadcasting the kickoff transaction when no unrevoked commitment transactions remain.
+To deal with this we can either only reanchor once, as proposed above, allowing us to guarantee we will never encounter a situation where there are no valid commitment transactions, or we can make the kickoff transactions revocable.

+To make them revocable we can reuse the same scheme that we use for commitment transactions.
+In this case Alice's kickoff transaction would allow Bob to claim all funds if Bob knows Alice's revocation secret.
+Similarly, Alice could claim all channel funds if Bob broadcasts his kickoff transaction and Alice knows Bob's revocation secret.

+An unfortunate consequence of this scheme is that since we now have two possible "new" funding outputs (one for each of the potential kickoff transactions), we now have to send all of our commitment signatures in pairs.
+At any given time there would be four valid commitment transactions:

+1. Alice's commitment built off of Alice's kickoff
+2. Alice's commitment built off of Bob's kickoff
+3. Bob's commitment built off of Alice's kickoff
+4. Bob's commitment built off of Bob's kickoff

+_NOTE FOR REVIEWERS_: There may be an opportunity to make the kickoff transactions symmetric while still allowing them to be revocable using adaptor signature tricks, but this will require more research from those with a deeper understanding of the cryptographic primitives.

 ## Weights

 Since DER-encoded signatures vary in size, we assume a worst-case signature size